 Emergency Garage Door Repair in Southlake, TX

 A garage door stuck open is not something you wait on.
 It means your home is not secured until someone fixes it.
-We handle emergency garage door repairs in Southlake, TX — springs, cables, tracks, openers — the same day you call.
+We handle emergency garage door repairs in Southlake, TX, covering springs, cables, tracks, and openers, the same day you call.
 Most calls we can get to within two to four hours.
 Tell us what happened and we will tell you exactly how soon we can be there.

 A door that will not close and cannot be secured — that's an emergency.
 This is the most common call we get: the spring snapped, or the cable broke, and the door is sitting open at four feet with the car still inside.
 You cannot leave the house like that, and you cannot force it closed by hand.
 Call us.
 This is what same-day service is for.